 - You can only receive financial aid at one college at a time.
 A Financial Aid Application must be completed to be considered for all types of grants, loans, scholarships, and work opportunities at SUNY Orange.
 Some awards and grants may require additional forms.
 To apply, take these steps: - Complete the Free Application for Federal Student Aid (FAFSA) each year.
 Submit the FAFSA application online at the FAFSA website: - When completing the FAFSA, be sure to list SUNY Orange's name and school code 002876.
-The college address is 115 South, Middletown NY 10940.
+The college address is 115 South St., Middletown NY 10940.
 Submit the completed and electronically signed FAFSA to the Federal Central Processor. - You should receive a Student Aid Report (SAR) within 3 weeks after submitting your application to the processor.
 Students are able to check the status and view the results from the FAFSA application online.
 You should retain the SAR in your personal files - If SUNY Orange is listed on the SAR, the Financial Aid Office will receive the student's SAR electronically.
 Three weeks after submitting the FAFSA application, you should check your "MySUNYOrange" account for receipt of an electronic SAR. - Your FAFSA may be selected in a process called verification, and the school may request certain financial documents.
+Verification documents can be obtained from the Financial Aid office or downloaded from the Financial Aid documents website, or link to the MySUNYOrange section labeled "Student Requirements" on your "MySUNYOrange" account.
+If additional documentation is required, you will receive a tracking e-mail stating you have additional documents outstanding.
+If there are questions remaining, the student can contact the Financial Aid Office at his or her campus.